mairisb/tspark/README.md

 <!-- - Deployment-ready configurations -->
 <!-- - Extensible and modular architecture -->

+Please note that JSpark is still a work in progress, and additional features and improvements are actively being developed.

 ## Getting started

 To start the client and server in development mode, use the following command: